 Drinking less water: All of your body’s cellular processes, including metabolism, depend on water.
 If you’re dehydrated, you could burn up far fewer calories.
 Drinking water not only helps in cranking up the metabolism, it also helps in removing harmful toxins including unwanted energy levels from the system.

-Remember overconsumption is worse than drinking less and irrespective whether you are a man/women stick to healthy range of “two to three lts” daily to begin with.
+Remember overconsumption is worse than drinking less and irrespective whether you are a man/woman stick to healthy range of “two to three lts” daily to begin with.

 There are other factors also which does play a role in a sluggish metabolism.
 However the four mentioned above play a direct role according to me from what I have observed and learnt working with some incredible people.